All You Need to Know About Stolen Phones

 You now need to call your mobile operator and report your phone stolen.
 This will allow your operator to block your SIM card, meaning thieves can’t run up huge bills (which you may end up being responsible for, more on that below).
 You should also ask your operator for your phone’s IMEI number, a number that identifies each individual phone.
 You will need this number for your police report.
 The contact numbers for major UK operators are:

-You may also wish ask for your call to be logged, to write down the name of the person you speak to and the time of the call, and even to send a follow up email reporting the theft.
+You may also wish to ask for your call to be logged, to write down the name of the person you speak to and the time of the call, and even to send a follow-up email reporting the theft.
 You may need this information later if you wish to dispute charges on your bill (see below).

 Step Three: Report the Theft to Local Police